4.7 mile loop through redwoods and chaparral.

 designation.
 As Ridge Fire Road climbs easily through redwoods, you might

-hear traffic noise from Highway 9, common in this part of the park.
+hear traffic noise from CA 9, common in this part of the park.
 At

 about 3.0 miles, Ridge Fire Road ends at a signed junction with Rincon